kaynay-app/Enterprise-Infrastructure-Project/Docs/vCENTER and ESX environment topoly/Alerting and Monitoring/Scripts and Resolution/Alerting Setup Process and Architecture.md

 - Once the install is successful, open a web browser and goto the url of your kali linux vm at port 3001.ex: http://<Kali_vm_IP>:3001

-- Create a new management account and setup your monitoring dashboard for your instaces and alerting groups
+- Created a new management account and setup your monitoring dashboard for your instaces and alerting groups
+- Added monitors and their alerting type and threshold (ESXi hosts, vCenter, DCs, Gateway, Workstations)

 **NOTE for Kali:**
-- If you use Docker, you don’t need any extra dependencies.
+- If you use Docker, you don’t need any extra dependencies such as Node.js.
 - Make sure  port 3001 is allwed on your Kali VM’s firewall.
 - You should be able to access the monitoring dashboard from any device in your LAN.